azolfagharj/gajin/docs/USAGE.md

 ```

 **Note:** At least one of the four sections must be specified.
 Environments must exist in the repository before setting environment secrets or variables.

+**For complete example with detailed comments**, see [examples/config.yaml](https://github.com/azolfagharj/gh_easy_secret/blob/main/examples/config.yaml) in the repository.

 ### Environment Variables